Introduction to Professional Management

 o Create an orientation of personal responsibility, respect and professionalism.
 Participation

 This is an intensive class, with active participation being critical to both your learning as well as success of the course.
 Be prepared to speak up and be involved.
 You are encouraged to work with and discuss class activities with other students; however, written papers are to be recognizable as your own work.
 If these assumptions, objectives and tentative plans do not fit our situation, we will modify them as we work together.
 The faculty member reserves the right to adjust and/or amend the course outline as necessary to maximize student learning.
-If such changes are made, they will be posted on the course Canvas web site.
+If such changes are made, they will be posted on the course web page.
 Ask questions, raise issues, express concerns; our best discussions often evolve from trying to figure out how to skillfully handle difficult management situations.

 |o Writing Assignments||20-40 points|